Walkerton District Community School

 Walkerton District Community School is a public K–12 school in Walkerton, Ontario, Canada.

 History

 In 2008, the Bluewater District School Board released their plans for a combined K–12 school to replace Brant Central, Walkerton Public and Walkerton District Secondary schools.
 In September 2012, the new Walkerton District Community School opened.

+In 2025, four students and a teacher perished in a traffic accident in London, Ontario.
+They had been heading back to Walkerton from a softball tournament.